lumen-org/modelbase/README.md

 It, however, also contains some scripts in the `scripts` directory.
 There, only `ajax.py` is of interest.

 To actually run the backend, just run the python script `ajax.py`, i.e. execute `ajax.py` on a systems shell.
 On windows/anaconda you might need to run it from an Anaconda prompt.
 Note that it requires some command line parameters in order to select the models to load.
-Run  `ajax.py --help` for more information.
+Run  `ajax.py --help` for more information or check the helptext in the script.

 `ajax.py` will start a local Flask Webserver that accepts and answers PQL-queries.
 See `ajax.py` for more information.

 Note:
  * once run the server doesn't immediatly necessarly produce any output on the command line. *that is normal*
  * don't forget to activate your custom environment, *if you configured one in the process above*.
+ * to actually use the backend, the frontend [PMV](https://ci.inf-i2.uni-jena.de/gemod/pmv) should be used.

 ### Contact ###